wilsonmar/wilsonmar.github.io/_posts/2016-08-31-dynatrace.md

 This is so you're not stumbling around wasting time on high-level sales pitches.
 Commentaries here are given "just-in-time" after you do each step.

+## Competitors

+* Datadog is priced higher at scale, but offers a wide range of integrations and features
+* AppDynamics
+* New Relic provides lower entry costs
+* Splunk

+## Pricing

+15-day free trial available directly.

+30-day free trial available via Azure Marketplace.

+The first thing you need to know about Dynatrace is that many users are shocked when asked to commit to a minimum annual spend, often starting around $20,000 per year (or about $2,000/month), regardless of actual usage.
+Spending above the minimum invokes hefty fines.
+This minimum is not always clear up front after initial sales conversations.

+Per-host rates are available after meeting the minimum annual spend on key components:

+* Full-Stack Monitoring: Starts at $69/month (billed annually) per 8 GB host.
+Usage-based rate is $0.08/hour for an 8 GiB host.

+* Infrastructure Monitoring: Starts at $21/month per 8 GB host, or $0.04/hour for any size host.

+* Kubernetes Monitoring: $0.002/hour per pod.

+* Real User Monitoring: $0.00225 per session.

+* Application Security: $0.018/hour for an 8 GiB host.

+* Synthetic Monitoring: $0.001 per synthetic request.

+* Log Management: $0.0007 per GiB per day for storage, $0.0035 per GiB scanned for queries.

 ## Acronyms used here

    ADK = Application Development Kit